-The courthouse shall be open Monday through Friday except on legal holidays or as determined by the administrative judge.
-Courtroom sessions will be scheduled between 8:30 A.M. to 12 noon and from 1:30 P.M. to 4:30 P.M. unless an assigned judge orders otherwise.
+The courthouse shall be open Monday through Friday except on legal holidays or as determined by the Administrative Judge.
+Courtroom sessions will be scheduled between 8:30 A.M. to 12:00 P.M. and from 1:30 P.M. to 4:30 P.M. unless an assigned judge orders otherwise.

-1.02 ADMINISTRATIVE JUDGE
+1.01 - ADMINISTRATIVE JUDGE